huayu1111/rRNAproj/README.md

-# rRNAproj
-The codes used for the analysis reported in our Nature Communications paper
+# rRNAproj-The codes used for the analysis reported in our Nature Communications paper